 Packing properly is essential for your epic hike on the Inca trail.
-What you do or don’t pack can definitely make an impact on your trip.
+You need to know exactly what to wear when hiking the Inca trail because packing for it can make a huge impact on your trip.
 We packed to our best knowledge and even then we missed some important things.
 Now that we have lived and learned, we want to help you by sharing our ultimate guide on packing for the Inca trail.
 Our guide will include our favorite and top picks from Amazon that we know will be useful to you.
 We are your one stop shop when packing for the Inca trail.

 Personal Porter vs. Group Porter